clou2002/syrdock/22_eap63_syrius/README.md

 #Syrius Image
-Before you can build this image, make sure you have built to JBoss base image described in the previous steps.
+Before you can build this image, make sure you have built the JBoss base image described in the previous steps.
 You must extract an official Syrius tar to 22_eap63_syrius/syrius/software.

 ##Build the image